asimihsan/asim_ihsan_io/hugo/content/posts/random-permutations-with-constant-space/index.md

    -   Understand what a Feistel Network is.
    -   Use Feistel Networks to generate random permutations on small domains.
+meta_description: >-
+   Learn how to generate random permutations with constant space using Rust.
+Understand the algorithm and its implementation.
+See examples and code snippets.
 tags:
 -   algorithms
 -   randomness